When You’re Triggered: The STAMP Protocol

 It is about stopping the internal bleed.

-It is about creating just enough space between impact and response that you can begin making decisions again instead of just living in recoil.
+It is about creating just enough space between impact and response that you can begin making decisions again instead of only living in recoil.

 The STAMP Protocol does that.